VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 8. Classic load balancer requires at least 1 subnet to be selected to route traffic to, but recommend to select 2 subnets in 2 different AZ to provide high availability on the classic load balancer.

 ## Messaging: SQS ([FAQ](https://aws.amazon.com/sqs/faqs/))
+1. Receivers have to poll or pull messages from SQS.

+## Messaging: SNS
+1. Messages are pushed to subscribers as and when they are sent by publishers to SNS.